tasb/docker-kubernetes-training/labs/lab02.md

 You may find strange the image called '< none >'.
 This image represents the first created image that was replaced by this new build command.

-This images are called dangling images and cannot be instatiate.
+This images are called dangling images and cannot be instantiate.
 Is a good practice to regularly clear them from your local cache.

 You may use filters on docker rmi command.